Nonso Amadi

-Nonso Amadi (born September 1, 1995) is a Nigerian singer, songwriter and music producer.
+Chinonso Obinna Amadi (born September 1, 1995) is a Nigerian singer, songwriter and music producer.
 He is a self-taught songwriter and music producer who embarked on his music career in 2012, while at Covenant University, where he studied chemical engineering.
+He is signed to UMG Canada, Def Jam Recordings, UMG Nigeria, Polydor, and MCA Records France.

 Early life

 Nonso Amadi was born on September 1, 1995, to Nigerian parents.
-He is the third among a family of seven and grew up in Nigeria before moving to United Kingdom.
+He is the third born in a family of seven and grew up in Nigeria before moving to United Kingdom.

 Education

 He attended St Gregory’s College Ikoyi, Lagos and graduated in 2009.
 He studied chemical engineering in Covenant University, and in 2014 he continued his studies at Swansea University United Kingdom.
 He holds a master's degree from McMaster University, Canada.